czbiohub-sf/CRISPRflow/README.md

 bash example_LibA.csv.sh #example 1
 bash example_LibAB.csv.sh #example 2
 ```
+## Input
+- Fastq files
+- a csv file specifying fastq path for each condition/replication/sublibrary
+- a reference library csv file for each (sub)library

 ## Fastq files: naming and path
 naming and path of fastq files are defined in csv files using the following fields.
 Each experiment take one row